 There is a fair amount of confusion about the different types of USB ports and speeds.
-We've written a basic explainer on what the differences are between USB-A, USB-B (micro and mini) and USB-C. Click here to read more.
+We've written a basic explainer on the differences between USB-A, USB-B (micro and mini), and USB-C. Click here to read more.

 Where it gets confusing is the different generations of USB specifications.

-While the A, B, and C designations are a connector type, 2.0, 3.0 (3.x Gen x, too) and now USB4 are generations of USB specs.
-Those generations establish specifications for connection, communication and power supply between computers and devices.
+While the A, B, and C designations are connector types, 2.0, 3.0 (3.x Gen x, too), and now USB4 are generations of USB specs.
+Those generations establish specifications for connection, communication, and power supply between computers and devices.

 In basic terms:

 - USB 2.0 has a data transfer rate of 280 Mbit/second.